williamouyang/okta.github.io/_source/docs/guides/oan_guidance.md

 **Q: I’m setting up a SAML 2.0 app using the App Wizard and we have different domains for each customer.
 How do you manage these types of situations?**

 A: Currently, the App Wizard does not support custom domains.
-Create an app using the Template SAML 2.0 Application.
-In order to promote your Template App to the Okta Application Network, please email a screenshot of the configured app details to oan@okta.com with your app name in the subject line.
+Create an app integration as you normally would using the [App Wizard](https://support.okta.com/help/articles/Knowledge_Article/Using-the-App-Integration-Wizard).
+In step #3 Feedback, please try to include in the “How to enable SAML” section or email oan@okta.com.
+Our team will work with you to add this functionality when they begin to work with you.

 <br/>